Anishachhotray/20-days-20-JavaScript-projects/README.md

 ### Day 8 - Text Analyzer & Counter

 A text analysis tool that counts characters, words, vowels, and consonants from user input.

+### Day 9 - Palindrome Checker

+A simple web application  that checks whether a given word, sentence, or number is a palindrome.